 I had always been there throughout every experience of my past, and I had always been there throughout every future projected thought about what my future might be like as well.
 There was never a moment in my life that I wasn't present for any of my life's experiences.
 I was completely aware of my entire life's story.
 I was aware of it in such a way, that I could see it appearing in mind-sight just like any ordinary story that appears as a simple thought.
 And so, the question that was starring me dead in the face was this.

-''How can I be aware of my life's story, and also be my life's story?''
+''How can I be my life's story, if I am aware of it?''